lemus-isa-17/ProgrammingChallenges/lemus-project/lemus_doc.md

     - The ability of the program to handle large files.
 Of all the criteria, this is the one I felt most short of acieving.
 While it can process large files in a relatively quick amount of time, the resulting CSV is not always fully visible in the terminal.
         - I would further research the processing of input CSV files.
 This could have an effect on the storage and processing speed of the program.
     - Testing.
 I was unable to complete the unit test requirements of this project.
 While I did simple tests along the way to create a working project, I was not able to create working unit tests.
 Passing command line arguments to the CSVCombiner objects I initiated in the testing class proved to be a challenge I was not able to overcome given the timeframe of the project.
+    - File reading.
+In hindsight, I may have misinterpreted a requirement.
+I would refactor the program so that it could handle files with different column names, and not just columns out of order.

 #### Links used for documentation file :